 We support organisations that are aligned with our business and values, and direct our activities through three main global criteria: Our Customer; Education and the future workforce; and, Community.
 We contribute in the form of financial donations or sponsorship, in-kind support, employee payroll giving, volunteering and fundraising.
-Globally, we and our employees, through our Community Investment programme, contributed more than £11.6m during 2016 to local, national and international charities and not-for-profit organisations.
+Globally we contributed £11.3m during 2017 to local, national and international charities and not-for-profit organisations, continuing our strong track record in the area.

 We strive to maximise the impact of our community investment and we work closely with the London Benchmarking Group to assess, measure and improve the effectiveness of our programmes.